mahigupta/simpleBlog/README.md

  3) PHP 7.0 +

 # setup
-1)Place entire folder into /var/www directory of your server.
+1) Place entire folder into /var/www directory of your server.

 2) database schema is in application/database/schema.sql.
 Please import it into your mysql before running.
 It will create a database mg_blog and all tabels automatically.